 But did you know that the way you plan, distribute, and manage your rotas can have a big impact on the wellbeing of your staff?

-Join us as we share our tips for boosting your team’s wellbeing, simply by changing the way you do your rotas — because, let’s face it, after the year we’ve had, we could all do with a boost!
+Below, we share specifics for boosting your team’s wellbeing, simply by changing the way you do your rotas — because, let’s face it, we could always do with a boost!

 Instead of viewing the rota as a set-in-stone schedule where staff are assigned fixed shifts, being a little more flexible can work wonders for staff wellbeing.

-• Take into account employees’ schedules and preferences — if you know they need to be attending lectures or doctor’s appointments, try to work around them.
+- Take into account employees’ schedules and preferences.
+If you know they need to attend lectures or doctor’s appointments, or have no one else to do the school run, try to work around them.

 In RotaCloud

-2. Shift swaps and cover can also be arranged through RotaCloud — the relevant people get notified during every step of the process, you get the final say, and the rota is updated automatically.
+- Shift swaps and cover can also be arranged through RotaCloud.
+The relevant people get notified during every step of the process, you get the final say, and the rota is updated automatically.

 The earlier the rota is built and shared with employees, the less stress for everyone involved.
 After all, staff can’t plan the rest of their lives if they don’t know whether or not they’ll be working tomorrow — and that will have an impact on both their mood and performance when they're at work.

-• How far you share the rota in advance depends on the nature of your business and team, but we’d argue that every rota manager should aim to give staff at least a few days’ notice of their shifts if wellbeing is at all important.
+- How far you share the rota depends on the nature of your business and team, but we’d argue that every rota manager should aim to give staff at least 1-2 weeks’ notice of their shifts so they can plan their personal lives.

 In RotaCloud